GIXLabs/SAndC/Lab1/README.md

     1. Count the number of positive peaks on the screen and explain why you get the number you get.
     1. [Read and record the peak-to-peak amplitude and minimum voltage.](oscope.md/#measuring-voltage)
     1. Set the horizontal scale to 1 micro-sec per division and repeat the previous two steps.
-1. Repeat the previous exercise for each setting in the table below.
+    1. Repeat the previous steps for each setting in the table below.
 Note: you just did W0 in the previous step.

 | Test Case | Waveform | Frequency | Peak to Peak Voltage | Vmin |
 | --- | --- | --- | --- | --- |